 You will then be transferred to our triage nurse or nurse practitioner, who will take full details of the patient’s symptoms and will then decide on the best course of action for each individual patient.

 Many patients who are on regular treatment have their medication registered on our computer.
-You may order a repeat prescription by placing your repeat order form into the repeat prescription box in the reception area, or by sending it by post with a stamped, addressed envelope for your prescription to be forwarded to you.
+Prescriptions take 48 working hours to process in practice.
+You may order a repeat prescription by placing your repeat order form into the repeat prescription box in the reception area, or by sending it by post.
+Your prescription will be sent electronically to the pharmacy of your choice.

 It is essential that you indicate exactly which medication or tablets you need at any one time.

 The practice list is currently open and we are happy to accept new patients.
-All newly registered patients are required to attend a new patient consultation with our health care assistant Mrs J Murphy.
+All newly registered patients are required to attend a new patient consultation with our health care assistant.

 If you have a serious illness which requires treatment as an emergency, we are happy to see you at short notice.
 If there are no appointments available the receptionist will discuss your case with the doctor on call who will decide what to do.
 This may be by fitting you in as an extra appointment, a telephone consultation with the doctor or arrange ambulance/admission if necessary.